break08/Password-CrazyGenerator/README.md

 - Renamed and updated icon for software

-- Add HTML file to use when you don't have python
+- Add HTML file to use when you don't have python, convert from py to HTML by AI ChatGPT

 ## How to use